Pipeline Q and A

 We received this easement as a donation from the landowner who wanted to see the headwaters of Bottom Creek, a wild trout stream whose cold, clear waters provide habitat for a great diversity of fish, including three rare species, protected in perpetuity.
 The language of the easement prohibits activities like excavating that would be necessary if the pipeline were to be constructed across the property.
 The pipeline would also cross the headwaters of Bottom Creek, resulting in permanent changes to the temperature regime and very likely increasing the amount of sediment that enters the stream.

 What are you doing to address those concerns?
-How has the Conservancy worked with the companies behind the pipeline projects?
+How has TNC worked with the companies behind the pipeline projects?

 The Nature Conservancy is the one of the few organizations that can work across state and ecological boundaries to focus on avoiding loss of critically imperiled habitats and on protecting and restoring lands to compensate for such impacts.
 As soon as we learned of the proposed projects in 2014, we met with the pipeline developers to urge significant modifications of their plans based on our specific concerns across the pipeline routes.